Sometimes, you need some cheer in your life in the form of a Cinnamon Crumb Coffee Cake.

-Several years ago I decided I needed to go gluten-free.
+Several years ago, I decided that I needed to go gluten-free.
 It was a sad day.

 Then, I decided my whole family needed to go gluten-free.
 That was a sadder day.

 Kelly is a genius in the kitchen.
 She is my food blogger idol :).
-Of course, when I found out she was going to have a traditionally published real cookbook, I was excited to have the chance to get a copy to check out (and I purchased an advanced copy as a Christmas gift for my mom, too).
+Of course, when I found out she was going to have a traditionally published real cookbook, I was excited to have the chance to get a copy to check out.
+I purchased an advanced copy as a Christmas gift for my mom, too!

 Everyday Grain-Free Baking